weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "Well, she and Phil.
 They've always paired off together, haven't they?
 Just like you and Peter, just like Sylvia and me."

 "She wouldn't dare," said Joanna fiercely.
-"Why, Philip—<span id="calibre_link-127" page-number="78" page-name="Page:There Is Confusion.djvu/84" page-index="84"
-page-quality="3" title="Page:There_Is_Confusion.djvu/84"></span>he's
-going to be somebody great, wonderful, a Garibaldi, a Toussaint!
+"Why, Philip—he's going to be somebody great, wonderful, a Garibaldi, a Toussaint!
 And Maggie, Maggie's just nobody, Brian.
 Why, do you know what she's taking up?
 Hair work, straightening hair, salves and shampoos and